 How do ERP systems use machine learning?

 Machine learning technology uses data and feedback to learn patterns and make judgments that inform additional analytics and insights.
-In the context of ERP, machine learning can automate reporting, reconciliation and the flagging of inconsistencies or errors.
+In the context of ERP, machine learning can automate reporting, reconciliation, and the flagging of inconsistencies or errors.